 the beginning of a jacket using suzette stitch

-I completed the front and back panels, and have stitched them together.
+jacket on 2022-12-29 I completed the front and back panels, and have stitched them together.

 two front panels and a back panel

-I got one cuff done and pulled it out because it didn't cinch the sleeve in enough.
+jacket on 2023-01-10 I got one cuff done and pulled it out because it didn't cinch the sleeve in enough.
 I had missed the change of hooks for the main color single crochet around the edge.

 When I did the cuff again, it looked great.
 But I found that my choice of 8 chains instead of 10 leaves me with the sleeve feeling just a bit short.
 If I simply add on, there will be a visible break in the pattern.